 Lab Questions/Report

-Did you notice a break in the pings from PC4 to PC1?
+Did you notice a break in the pings from PC4 to PC1? yup

 From the screenshots of the traceroutes on PC4, what do you observe happened?
+It tried first route via R4 then it switched to route via R5.

 Part 3.
 OSPF Metrics and Traffic Engineering